dharzan/trip-streamer/README.md

 Use `pnpm infra:down` to tear everything down (including persistent volumes).

-> **Note:** pnpm isn't available in this environment, so dependency installation and runtime checks still need to happen on your machine.
-Once you run `pnpm install`, commit the generated `pnpm-lock.yaml`.

 ## Workspace Layout
 - `backend/`: Apollo Server GraphQL API (TypeScript).
 - `workers/kafka-producer`: publishes randomized deals to Kafka.